-Notes: Number of approved projects is given in parentheses against each entity.
-Abbreviations: ADB = Asian Development Bank; BOAD = Banque Ouest Africaine de Développement (West African Development Bank); CAF = Corporación Andina de Fomento; DBSA = Development Bank of Southern Africa; EBRD = European Bank for Reconstruction and Development; FAO = Food and Agriculture Organization of the United Nations; IDCOL = Infrastructure Development Company Limited; NABARD = National Bank for Agriculture and Rural Development; UNDP = United Nations Development Programme.
-The European Bank for Reconstruction and Development (EBRD) follows closely with USD 1.092 billion or 15.1% for seven large-scale programmes and financing facilities.
-The World Bank is third with USD 547 million for nine projects or 7.6%, the Asian Development Bank (ADB) is next with 472 million (6.6%) for 10 projects and the Food and Agriculture Organization (FAO) has 437 million (6.1%) for 13 projects and rounds up the top five recipients.
+The United Nations Development Programme (UNDP) is the entity with the largest share of GCF approved funding with a total of USD 1.166 billion or 11.7% of the GCF funding portfolio.
+It is also implementing by far the largest number of individual GCF projects and programmes, at 36.
+The European Bank for Reconstruction and Development (EBRD) follows closely with USD 1.093 billion or 10.9% for seven large-scale programmes and financing facilities.
+The World Bank is third with USD 984 million for 11 projects and programmes or 9.8%, the Asian Development Bank (ADB) is next with 947 million (9.5%) for 12 projects and programmes, and the Inter-American Development Bank (IDB) has 562 million (5.6%) for seven projects and programmes and rounds up the top five recipients.
+These five large international entities together received USD 4.75 billion (or 47.5%) and thus almost half of all approved GCF funding as of January 2022.
 A similar concentration among a few recipients - although at decidedly lower levels - is also happening among direct access entities.
-The top five receive USD 878 million for 11 projects, and thus with 12.2% of the approved GCF funding, the lion's share of approved funding flowing through direct access entities (Figure 2).
-The Secretariat, in its 2021 workplan, laid out a multi-pronged direct access entity (DAE) strategy that will span both pre-accreditation and post-accreditation stages in order to bring more DAEs online and enable DAE work to account for a greater share of projects and GCF funding.
-It foresees a programming goal for 2021 of at least 12 DAE projects for between USD 250 and USD 340 million.
+The top five receive USD 1.296 billion for 13 projects, and thus with 12.9% of the approved GCF funding, the lion's share of 65% of approved funding flowing through direct access entities (Figure 3).
+The Secretariat, in its 2022 workplan, laid out a multipronged direct access entity (DAE) strategy that will span both pre-accreditation and post-accreditation stages in order to bring more DAEs online and enable DAE work to account for a greater share of projects and GCF funding.
+It foresees a programming goal for 2022 of up to 14 DAE projects and programmes for between USD 350 and USD 550 million.

 The Board, at its 18th meeting, also mandated the Secretariat to consider a revision of the accreditation framework to include other modalities for institutions to work with the GCF, such as a project-specific assessment approach (PSAA).
-While the Board approved the PSAA in principle at its 23rd meeting in July 2019, an elaboration of its procedure stalled in 2020 and will have to be brought to a Board decision in 2021.
+While the Board approved the PSAA in principle at its 23rd meeting in July 2019, an elaboration of its procedure stalled in 2020 and 2021 and will have to be brought to a Board decision in 2022.
 The PSAA is included as a core feature of the updated strategic plan that was approved at the 27th Board meeting in November 2020, and is considered a necessity to move forward with concept notes submitted by non-accredited entities from the private sector under its MFS pilot programme.

-Lastly, a long-overdue accreditation strategy (first requested by the Board at its 10th meeting in July 2015) will have to be tackled in 2021.
+Lastly, a long-overdue accreditation strategy (first requested by the Board at its 10th meeting in July 2015) was not discussed in 2021 and will have to be tackled in 2022.
 This must clarify how accreditation fits into the overall GCF vision and examine the capabilities of the growing existing AE network against both the mandate and the updated strategy of the GCF, as well as the needs of developing countries.
-It must also guide prioritisation in the accreditation and re-accreditation of AEs.
+It must also guide prioritisation in the accreditation and reaccreditation of AEs.